-Third-Party Risk Management ("TPRM") is a process and framework designed to enable State Street to consistently assess and manage the risks associated with our third party service providers prior to, and throughout, the lifecycle of a third-party service provider engagement.
+Third-Party Risk Management ("TPRM") is a process and framework designed to enable State Street to consistently assess and manage the risks associated with our third-party service providers prior to, and throughout, the lifecycle of a third-party service provider engagement.
 Prior to engaging with any service provider, the contracting business unit completes an Inherent Risk Questionnaire ("IRQ").
-Based upon the results of the IRQ, TPRM performs due diligence via due diligence questionnaires ("DDQ") on our third parties.
-The Compliance DDQ process, which is completed for a subset of third-party engagements, includes the review of information about service providers' ethics policies and whether they account for human rights, modern slavery, and human trafficking.
+Based upon the results of the IRQ, TPRM performs risk assessment via due diligence questionnaires ("DDQ") on our third parties.
+The Compliance DDQ process, which is completed for a subset of third-party engagements, includes the review of information about service providers' ethics policies and if they account for human rights, modern slavery, and human trafficking.
 Where we identify any control deficiencies, we require our service providers to implement a remediation plan along with a strategy and timeframe for attaining compliance with the plan.

-Additionally, the IRQ lists the countries that the service provider will provide their product or service from, and the countries selected are risk rated based on scores provided by the Enterprise Risk Management Sovereign Risk team.
+Additionally, the IRQ lists the countries that the service provider is headquartered in and where they will provide their product or service from.
+The selected countries are risk rated based on scores provided by the Enterprise Risk Management Sovereign Risk team.
 These risk ratings factor in ESG risk (which, among other things, considers civil liberties), vulnerability to human trafficking risk, and government mitigation measures.
 Engagements in high-risk countries must be reviewed and approved by the Sovereign Risk team as part of the due diligence process.